arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 ### Data Frames

 By running line 15, you have instructed the computer to read in a csv using `read_csv` and to add that data to a new **data frame** object, which will be called `breast_cancer_data`.
+Technically, this is a special kind of data frame called a **tibble**, but we won't talk about what makes a tibble special right now.
+It's enough to remember that you can bring in data that's already in rows and columns, like a .csv, and make it into an R data frame.

-Data frames consist of data arranged into rows and columns, like a spreadsheet.
+Data frames (including special kinds of data frames like tibbles) consist of data arranged into rows and columns.
+The combination of rows and columns is often called a table, and you'll sometimes hear people refer to "tabular", or table shaped, data.
+Data frames can look much like a spreadsheet that you might use Excel for.
 Each row is an observation (in our case, a patient) and each column is a measurement (like age and insulin values).

-The new object, `breast_cancer_data`, appears in your "Environment" tab in the upper right pane.
+The new data frame / tibble object, `breast_cancer_data`, appears in your "Environment" tab in the upper right pane.
 You can click on the small blue icon beside the name of the object to see the structure of the data frame (column names and data types stored in the columns).

 You can also click on the name of the object to open a view of the data in the Source pane.
 Or, in your R code, you can do the same thing using the `View` command.